SkymanOne/folidity/reports/main.typ

 The list of feature requirements has been comprised based on the vulnerabilities described in @fig:Table:classification.

 / *1.
 Provide abstraction over timestamp* <Requirement:1>: in response to #ref_scv(1).
-We are interested in the limited use of timestamps in SCs in favour of block number or another safe primitive.
+We are interested in the limited use of timestamps in SCs in favour of the block number or another safe primitive.
 / *2.
 Provide a safe interface for randomness* <Requirement:2>: in response to #ref_scv(2).
 Folidity should also provide a source of randomness through a standardised interface.
 / *3.
 Enable model-first approach in development* <Requirement:3> :in response to #ref_scv(3).
 Developers should reason about the storage in terms of models and how they are updated by events.
 This approach is inspired by the Event-B @event_b work, which can also be applied to SC development.
 / *4.
 Explicit state checks at runtime* <Requirement:4>: in response to #ref_scv(3) and #ref_scv(6).
 Similar to #ref_req(3), SC developers should be aware of any state transitions that update the state of the model.
 State transitions must happen explicitly and be validated at the runtime to guarantee _liveness_.
 / *5.
 Static typing* <Requirements:5>: in response to #ref_scv(3) and #ref_scv(5).
 / *6.
 Polymorphic-dependent types* <Requirement:6>: in response to #ref_scv(3).
-Polymorphic-dependent types should be part of a runtime assertion check during state transition and model mutation #footnote[_Model mutation_ and _state transition_ refer to the same process.
+Polymorphic-dependent types should be part of a runtime assertion check during state transition, and model mutation #footnote[_Model mutation_ and _state transition_ refer to the same process.
 They are used interchangeably].
 / *7.
 Role-based access* <Requirement:7>: in response to #ref_scv(4).
 All message functions that mutate the model should be annotated with the role-access header specifying which set of accounts is allowed to call it.
 / *8.
 Checked arithmetic operations* <Requirement:8>: in response to #ref_scv(5).
 All arithmetic operations should be checked by default, and the developer is responsible for explicitly specifying the behaviour during over/underflow, similar to Rust.
 / *9.
 Enforced checked recursion or bounded loops* <Requirement:9>: in response to #ref_scv(3).